| CUSTOM WORK GALLERY - SUPERION IMPRESSIONS | ||

 This page is a continuation of my SuperIon creation page.
 This article related to everything after I built the setup, including performance, impressions, and some revisions I've made.

-The first time I fired the maker was after a "regional" I hosted in the backyard ydnafield.
+The first time I fired the maker was after a shockerowners.com regional game that I hosted in the backyard ydnafield.
 We took some videos:

-The first thing I noticed is that it was pretty heavy.
-Obviously.
+The first thing I noticed is that it was very heavy.
+Obviously!
 The entire setup weighs eight pounds without tanks or hoppers or paint.
-I'm not complaining though; it was obvious from the start that this would be heavy.
+Adding everythign together it's surely over 25 pounds when all is said and done.
+It was obvious from the start that this would be heavy.

-Skipping ahead a few weeks, the weight turned out to be a major issue.
-The setup weighed a friggen ton and nobody wanted to haul that around for even a short period of time.
-My solution to this was relocating the two "side" tanks to a backpack-like thing which would be carried on te user's back.
-I leave the middle tank on the gun because it makes a good counterbalance (seen in the below picture)
+Skipping ahead a few weeks; the weight turned out to be a major issue.
+The setup weighs a friggen ton and nobody wanted to haul it around for even a short period of time!
+My solution to this was relocating the two "side" tanks to a backpack would be carried on the player's back.
+I leave the middle tank on the gun because it makes a good counterbalance, as seen the below picture.

-Third observation is also pretty obvious...I've gone through around 380 rounds after emptying the guns' hoppers.
+- Paint consumption is very high.
+I went through around 380 rounds after emptying the guns' hoppers.
 I might need to buy a whole new pack to carry paint on the field.
 Either that or I'll be able to refill the gun once then be out of the game.
-I can't be much of a back player if I run out of paint and have to beg it from the dudes around me (although I'm sure they would be happy to oblige).
+I can't be much of a back player if I run out of paint and have to beg it from the dudes around me (although I'm sure they would be happy to help).

-Please note that I didn't end up doing this simply because I can't resist being a front-player, even at the big games.
+Please note that I didn't end up doing a new laint-hauling pack simply because I can't resist being a front-player, even at the big games.
 I carry at maximum 7 pods on me as well as a smoke grenade, and try to get as close as possible to the front line so I can do the most damage.
 This setup, combined with a well-placed smoke grenade has been DEADLY in the past.

 Big Game Events of 2006:

-Action videos of the SuperIon can be found on the Monster Game 2006 page.
+Action videos of the SuperIon can be found below (via Youtube embed).
 The clips of the marker that were captured tend to show a lot of firing around at nothing in particular, so unfortunately a lot of the actual eliminations were missed.
-In that particular game, we had the red[enemy] team literally cornered in the Village there, and the ones brave enough to make a move up were handled pretty well.
-I quickly learned that longballing with this thing makes people scatter in every which direction (a little of that is seen in the video).
-But....if it were me on the business end, I'd scatter too.

 I also used the gun at the Tippmann Challenge in September 2006, however the action simply wasn't as good, and none of it was caught on film.
 I can't spend the entire game with the SuperIon due to the weight, and frankly much of my time on the field was wasted by standing around awaiting action.
 But...the other event that happened was a lot of technical difficulties.
-I did almost no preparation of the markers before the game, and it showed.
+I did almost no preparation of the markers before the game, and had to take everything apart a few times to fix issues that should have been caught by some simple preventative maintenance.

-1. Middle marker hose blew off during re-chronograph.
+1. Middle marker hose was worn out and blew off during re-chronograph.
 From that point onward I had to use only the side markers.

 2. Frame screw (one of two) wiggled out of place during the game, and I lost it since we were out on the field.
 It left the right marker moving around with every shot.